Tips for Buying the Best 125-Gallon Aquarium Light

 Therefore, I would not really recommend something that I don’t believe in.

-And by “believe in” I mean I thoroughly researched, tested, or recommended by another fishkeeper with hands-on experience.
+By “believe in” I mean I thoroughly researched, tested, or recommended by another fishkeeper with hands-on experience.

 So, based on all of these, my friends and I came to the conclusion that the Fluval Plant 3.0 (also known as Fluval Plant Spectrum LED) is just about as good as it gets for a reasonable price.
-It’s a really powerful set of LED lights that were basically designed for high-tech planted tanks.
+It’s a really powerful set of LED lights that were designed for high-tech planted tanks.

 As expected, Fluval Plant Spectrum 3.0 has multiple lighting modes, simulating anything from dusk to dawn.